Consider Bank of America Stock a Buy If Markets Retest Lows

 Source: Tero Vesalainen / Shutterstock.com

-As the recent market rebound starts to pullback, is Bank of America (NYSE:BAC) a buy?
+As the recent market rebound continues, is Bank of America (NYSE:BAC) a buy?
 Perhaps.
 The novel coronavirus and low interest rates will affect the bank’s near-term results.
-But, with BAC stock still down more than 38% off its 52-week high, these headwinds could already be priced into shares.
+But, with BAC stock still down around 38% off its 52-week high, these headwinds could already be priced into shares.

 Yet, buying the dip seems risky in today’s market — even if markets have recovered from their March lows.
 There’s a lot more that could go wrong as “stay-at-home” orders continue.